JackSzwergold/Writing/memories/Nephew Being Bullied by His Own Parents with a Dog.md

 Despite the close proximity, each family—for the most part—kept it’s distance… And things were seemingly decent and balanced in some ways.
 I could go out and play with friends in the neighborhood without the incessant meddling and interference my brother his wife was more apt to do.
 And my sister and her family were not completely up our collective asses all the time telling us how to live.

 One day I was bored and headed up to my sister’s apartment.
-Her husband had just come back from jogging and was shirtless and smoking a joint as he propped up my nephew on their couch–like a doll—for a picture he wanted to take.
+Her husband had just come back from jogging and was shirtless and smoking a joint as he propped up my nephew on their couch for a picture he wanted to take.

 “Hey Jack!
 Check this out!” he said as he waved me into the living room.

-There sitting on the edge of the couch like a little doll was my nephew.
-He was casually—but formally—dressed up in a flannel button down shirt and my sister’s husband was combing his hair while a joint dangled from lips.
+There, sitting on the edge of the couch like a lifeless doll, was my nephew.
+He was dressed casually—but formally in a flannel button down shirt and my sister’s husband was combing his hair while the joint dangled from lips.

 “He looks cool, right?” he said to me, smiling with this big shit eating grin he always had on.

 “I want to get a nice picture of him!” he said as he stepped back behind the 35mm camera he had on a tripod nearby.

-“Come on over and looked!” he said to me as he waved me over to look through the view finder of the camera.
-Not much to say or see; it was just a well groomed kid as seen through the viewfinder of the camera.
+“Come on over and look!” he said to me as he waved me over to look through the view finder of the camera.
+Not much to say or see; it was just a well groomed–somewhat confussed—kid as seen through the viewfinder of the camera.

-I stood up and saw my niece in the corner near her room.
+As I stood up I saw my niece in the corner of the hallway near her room.
 She was shy and kind of peeking at the action as it unfolded.

 “Come over!” he said to her.
 “Look!” he said again.
 And with that she quietly came over and looked through the viewfinder.